IBM-Watson/aios-data-distribution/Score function templates for drift detection.md

 ```
   *  _**Limitations for running in WML local mode:**_
+        - If a model is trained and deployed using WML Auto AI the local mode does not work as the right runtime used to traint he model is not known
-        - If a model is generated and deployed using WML Model Builer - the local model does not work as WML python client does not support this context.
+        - If a model is generated and deployed using WML Model Builder  - the local mode does not work as WML python client does not support this context.

+### Online Scoring V3: <a name="OnlineScoringV3"></a>
  - **Format-2:** Using scoring-url .
-This snippet uses the online scoring endpoint of a WML model using WML API client . **As this is online scoring , a cost is associated with the same .**
+This snippet uses the online scoring endpoint of a WML model using WML V3 python client library . **As this is online scoring , a cost is associated with the same .**
   ```
       WML_CREDENTAILS = {
              <EDIT THIS>